MikeHopley/ftl-ships-strategy/index.md

 Don't underestimate the Shield+ Drone&thinsp;&mdash;&thinsp;it's actually quite good.
 Shields are clearly more important, but I'll try to hold onto the drone if I reasonably can.

 Typically buy shields next, and then look at improving offence or upgrading to shields-4.
 It's also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
-Also remember you can use the Mini Beam as an Anti-bio Beam, increasing the value of shields-4.
+Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.

 ### Balance Mod

 Shields now cost 120.
-Shield+ drone only needs 1 power, making the early drones upgrade unnecessary.
+Shield+ drone only needs 1 power, so drones-3 doesn't do much.

 Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.